Indonesia International Motor Show

 The Indonesia International Motor Show (formerly Gaikindo Auto Expo) is an annual automotive exhibition in Jakarta, Indonesia.
-It is organized by Dyandra Promosindo, which is a subsidiary of Kompas Gramedia.
+It is organized by Dyandra Promosindo, a subsidiary of Kompas Gramedia.
 Since 2009, the exhibition is held at Jakarta International Expo Kemayoran in Pademangan, North Jakarta.

 From 1986 to 2011, the exhibition started in July.
 From 2012 to 2015, the exhibition started in August or September.
 Since 2016 (skipping 2020), the exhibition has started in February or March.

 History

 It started in 1986 by the name of Gaikindo Car Exhibition.
 The 4000 m2 of Jakarta Convention Center (JCC) was the initial venue.

 After changing the name into Jakarta Auto Expo in 1989, the exhibition grew significantly.
 The number of participants increased, even though it was postponed twice in 1992–1993 and 1997–1999 due to the government tight money policy and Asian Financial Crisis.

 By the year of 2000, PT Dyandra Promosindo had been involved as the exhibition organizer handling the event which name had been changed into Gaikindo Auto Expo.
 As a result, the auto expo was receiving a big success by attended by 115 automotive-related companies.

 As the time went by, Gaikindo Auto Expo was getting bigger and bigger.
 The number of participants increased, and the number of visitors had also jumped (161,089 visitors in 2005).